PatrykG-byte/WMS-lite-warehouse-system/README.md

 Warehouse stock and operational statuses are difficult to control using only spreadsheets.

-Manual tracking can lead to mistakes during receiving, picking, packing and correction handling, especially when the same product can move through multiple process states such as pending, available stock, picked, packed, missing, extra or damaged.
+Manual tracking can lead to mistakes during receiving, picking, packing and correction handling, especially when the same product can move through multiple process states such as:

+- pending,
+- available stock,
+- picked,
+- packed,
+- missing,
+- extra,
+- damaged,
+- corrected or removed.

+In real warehouse work, the physical situation often does not match the planned process.
+A product may be missing from the expected box, found in another location, received as extra, damaged, packed incorrectly or recorded with the wrong pallet, box, quantity, country or status.

 The goal of this project was to replace manual spreadsheet-based tracking with a structured operational tool for daily warehouse work.